AmrAhmedZakaria/StrokePrediction-Project/README.md

 The project employs multiple models with evaluation metrics to ensure high accuracy and reliability.
 Below is a summary of the performance for the best model:

----

-Screenshots

-Insert screenshots of your application here.

----

 Demo

 Add a link to your video demo below.

-Watch Demo

 ---